RiadOliveira/Tradelous-backend/README.md

 # Tradelous-backend
-Backend of the tradelous application, created in order to store the users, companies, admins of the companies, products ... have been made using NodeJS, PostgreSQL and Typescript.
+Backend of the tradelous application, created in order to store the users, companies, admins of the companies, products ...<br/>
+Have been made using NodeJS, PostgreSQL and Typescript.